Skip to main content

 Resectable versus unresectable cancer

-In general, most stage I and II mesotheliomas, as well as some stage III, might be resectable, but there are exceptions.
-Whether the cancer can be removed depends not only on how far the tumor has grown, but also on its subtype (most doctors believe only epithelioid and mixed/biphasic tumors are potentially resectable), where it’s located, and if the patient is healthy enough to have surgery.
+In general, most stage I, II, and some stage III mesotheliomas might be resectable, but there are exceptions.
+Whether the cancer can be removed depends not only on how far the tumor has grown, but also on its subtype, where it’s located, and if the patient is healthy enough to have surgery.

 Even for resectable mesotheliomas, in most cases cancer cells that can’t be seen are left behind after surgery.
 Because of this, many doctors use other treatments (radiation therapy and/or chemotherapy) along with surgery when possible.